 Social Emotional Learning Fund (S.E.L.F.)
 Grant Program

-The Springfield Education Foundation is proud to offer funding for educations that wish to implement sustainable Social Emotional Learning opportunities to students attending Springfield Public Schools in Springfield, Oregon.
+The Springfield Education Foundation is proud to offer funding for educators that wish to implement sustainable Social Emotional Learning opportunities for students attending Springfield Public Schools in Springfield, Oregon.

 Grants of up to $1,000 are available.

 The Springfield Education Foundation Fund for Social-Emotional Learning (SEF/SEL) was established by a gift from Stan and Cathy Paine, both long-time administrators in the Springfield School District.
 Stan served as principal of three Springfield Schools (Maple, Centennial & Ridgeview) for a total of 13 years.
 Cathy served as a school psychologist and as special education coordinator for a total of 30 years of service in the Springfield School District.